 Enter Cased Shell

 Cased Shell is a web application, running on your own infrastructure, that combines the power of SSH with the securty of your existing IdP access control.
-And it does a lot more than that: it gives you session recording, session sharing, complete audit logging, and an API to extend functionality.
+And it does a lot more than that: it improves developer experience with session recording, session sharing, complete audit logging, and an API to extend functionality.

 - Onboarding and offboading happens for SSH exactly as it does for your all tools: via your identity provider.